karstendavidbakker/Prototype/README.md

 Description:

 ![alt_text](images/image6.png)

 L-R: electronics housing, button holder, IMU holder.

     3. **Arduino Microcontroller**

-Located on the wheelchair frame, the arduino Mega2560 microcontroller serves as the first system that the user interacts with in the WheeallCare concept
+Located on the wheelchair frame, the Arduino Mega2560 microcontroller serves as the first system that the user interacts with in the WheelCare concept

 The responsibility of the Arduino Microcontroller is